Git-Forked/LOTRO-Music-Book/README.txt

 LOTRO Music Book

-A LOTRO (Lord of The Rings Online) side-plugin written in Python 3.12.5
+A LOTRO (Lord of The Rings Online) music assistant.

 Description: